singh1114/best/_posts/2019-12-13-set-up-new-machines-for-development.md

 `ssh stage`

+There are a lot of options which you can use to power this config file.
+Let me know in the comments section what other options you use.

 ## Prologue (I have been using the same ssh key since this long)

 I have been using the same ssh key for a while now.
-In between this time, I have faced a few challenges of changing jobs, SSD crashing a few times and many more.
+In between this time, I have faced a few challenges of changing jobs, SSD crashing a few times some random issues.

 Even after all those situations, the ssh key that I have used has never changed.